2006 Winter Paralympics: Torch relay

 Coliseum in Rome, Italy.
 The flame was ignited at the coming together of three symbolic figures: a winner at the Rome 1960 Summer Paralympic Games, a current athlete with a disability and a young person with a disability.
 From the lighting in Rome, the flame was transmitted by satellite to Turin, where the then Mayor of Turin, Sergio Chiamparino, received it at the Piazza della Repubblica.
 From there, the flame was carried along the Via Milano to the Town Hall by the first four torchbearers and the fire burned at the Town Hall - except for two days on Monte Rosa - until 8 March, when started its journey through the city.

-Ah, I see!
-You're asking for a correction regarding the sentence.
-Here's a revised version:

-"Three days before the opening ceremonies, on 5 and 6 March, the Paralympic flame took a leg through the landscape of the Province of Vercelli and went up to the Margherita Hut at the peak of Monte Rosa, when started his way back to Turin.
+Three days before the opening ceremonies, on 5 and 6 March, the Paralympic flame took a leg through the landscape of the Province of Vercelli and went up to the Margherita Hut at the peak of Monte Rosa, when started his way back to Turin.
 The route, organised together with local groups and authorities, included a parade through the streets of Alagna Valsesia by a group of athletes with a disability.
-Then a leg with another group of athletes carried the fire to the Alagna-Pianalunga gondola and the continued the way to towards Passo dei Salati.At the next day the torchbearers followed a trail for about an hour and was taken by helicopter to italian side of the Signalkuppe,reaching in a single group of athletes,the Margherita Hut.
+Then a leg with another group of athletes carried the fire to the Alagna-Pianalunga gondola and the continued the way to towards Passo dei Salati.
+At the next day the torchbearers followed a trail for about an hour and was taken by helicopter to italian side of the Signalkuppe, reaching in a single group of athletes, the Margherita Hut.
 A special torch was used to burn the flame on the peak, and this group of athletes donate a symbolic book to the highest library in Europe, situated in the 4.554 meter refuge.
 At the end of the celebrations, the guides down the mountain with the flame.
 On March 8, the torch arrived again in the Torino City Hall and started their way before arriving in the Stadio Olimpico Grande Torino during the Opening Ceremonies.